CodeChron/fullstack-js-with-meteor-react-docs/delete_a_note.md

 ## Add Support for deleting notes

-First, we need to add a delete method.
+First, we need to add a delete method on the server side.

 ``` /imports/collections/notes.js```